Reference 14 — CAN transport

 send(frame) is emitted as one group under a single lock (so concurrent sends never interleave on the bus):

-1. The frame is split by view_can_frames_t into data-field windows.
+1. The frame is split by can_frame_count / can_frame_at into data-field windows.

 2. An advertise manifest is emitted first on the node’s control ID ([version|node|0] — the lowest endpoint, hence highest bus priority, so the manifest out-arbitrates the data it governs).
 It is sliced into classic ≤8-byte windows even on an FD bus, so no DLC padding can perturb the far-side stream decoder.
 The manifest carries the exact total length and slice count.

-3. The lean data frames follow, one per window, on consecutive endpoint slots (slice_can_id address-shift).
-In CAN-FD mode a short tail window is padded up the DLC lattice (can_fd_dlc_round_up) to a legal frame length.
+3. The lean data frames follow, one per window, on consecutive endpoint slots starting at the first data slot (slice_can_id address-shift).
+In CAN-FD mode a short tail window is padded up the DLC lattice (can_fd_dlc_round_up) to a legal frame length; the pad bytes are zero.

 Ingress: learn, reassemble, trim

-The receive thread decodes each frame’s CAN ID.
+The receive thread decodes each frame’s CAN ID, discards any frame outside its own version band and any frame bearing its own node id (the self-echo guard).
 A control-slot frame feeds the per-node advertise byte stream (decode_advertise pops each complete manifest), which learns the id path binding and sets the group’s expected slice count.
 A data-slot frame is reassembled by can_reassembly_t, keyed by (node, base-endpoint) + (endpoint base) index — all derived from the CAN ID, so no per-frame origin/ts ever rides the bus.
 On completion the slices are flattened and trimmed back to the advertised total length, which is what undoes CAN-FD tail padding so the delivered frame is byte-exact.
 A data frame that races ahead of its manifest (cross-ID arbitration) is held pending and re-driven when the manifest lands.

 • Advertise-per-send.
-This binding emits a fresh manifest for every send().
+The binding emits a fresh manifest for every send().
 It keeps the data plane correct and uniform (single value and multi-frame group are the same path) and makes DLC-padding trim unconditional.
-The steady-state advertise-once-then-reuse optimization (one binding, many lean values) is a future refinement; the learned bindings already persist and self-heal by overwrite on re-advertise.
+The steady-state advertise-once-then-reuse optimization (one binding, many lean values) is not realized; a learned binding persists past delivery and is retired only when a fresh advertise re-issues its endpoint run (below), which is also how it self-heals.

 • Ordering.
 Correctness relies on per-bus in-order delivery of a group’s frames (which a single producer gets on CAN); the pending-data buffer covers control/data cross-ID reordering.